 Figure 3.
-Comparison of various elastic scattering cross-sections for materials in the ETA design [1].
+Comparison of various elastic scattering cross sections for materials in the ETA design [1].

 function of the target isotope atomic mass (M).
-Elastic scattering off a higher mass isotopes produce a smaller energy loss per collision compared to interactions with low atomic mass nuclei.
+Elastic scattering off higher mass isotopes produce a smaller energy loss per collision compared to interactions with low atomic mass nuclei.
 Elastic scattering can transfer nearly all of a neutron’s kinetic energy with a collision on hydrogen, while scattering off bismuth will produce very little energy loss.
 The maximum energy transfer (Q) to the target nucleus per collision is given by

 Qmax